Research on Chinese Medicine and Fertility

 Useful Tips for Natural Conception

-• Don’t forget foreplay!
+- Don’t forget foreplay!
 Arousal improves cervical mucus and increases flow of hormones, thereby increasing fertility.
 Men turned on by their partner have a higher sperm count.

-• Missionary position gets sperm closer to the cervix where it needs to be.
+- Missionary position gets sperm closer to the cervix where it needs to be.

-• No anal sex – it may transfer bacteria and threaten fertility.
+- No anal sex – it may transfer bacteria and threaten fertility.

-• Lubricants – use Preseed if any.
+- Lubricants – use Preseed if any.
 It’s the only commercially available lubricant that doesn’t decrease sperm motility or compromise sperm DNA.
 Don’t use water, saliva, mineral oil, etc as they affect the acidity of the cervical mucus and health of the sperm.

-• Frequency – every other day around ovulation.
+- Frequency – every other day around ovulation.
 If sperm count is normal, sex daily is fine.
 Daily ejaculation can improve sperm quality but will decrease quantity.

 Chinese Dietary Therapies

-Debra Betts in New Zealand specializes in acupuncture and acupressure for pregnancy and labor, but she has great dietary and lifestyle recommendations useful for building your substance while you’re trying to conceive.
+Debra Betts in New Zealand specializes in acupuncture and acupressure for pregnancy and labor, but she has great dietary and lifestyle recommendations useful for building your resources while you’re trying to conceive.
 The most common issues I see in the clinic are: